eighty20results/e20r-members-list/README.txt

 My apologies for not yet having a solution for the incompatibility introduced by PMPro v2.2+.

 == Changelog ==

+== 6.3 ==
+* BUG FIX: Fatal error when e20r-Utilities module is present
+* BUG FIX: Should also remove custom updater code from embedded utilities module

 == 6.2 ==
 * BUG FIX: Fatal error if Utilities module isn't pre-installed